Home / Country house hotels / My stay at Cliveden House hotel (favourite of poets, players and princesses)

 Cliveden House Hotel, Clivedon Road, Taplow, Berkshire SL6 0JF

-Check out Cliveden’s sister hotels here: Chewton Glen – luxury from spa to treehouse; Luxury in the Cotswolds at Lygon Arms, Broadway
+Cliveden is part the luxury hotel group Iconic Luxury Hotels.
+Check out my reviews of other Iconic Luxury Hotels Chewton Glen – luxury from spa to treehouse; Luxury in the Cotswolds at Lygon Arms, Broadway; A central London stay at The Mayfair Townhouse

 Other hotels with top spas include: Whatley Manor hotel and spa; Pennyhill Park: a luxury Surrey hotel; Lucknam Park luxury hotel near Bath; A West Sussex spa hotel stay at South Lodge